Kwasniok/LambdaCalculus/README.md

 # Lambda Calculus

-A small package featuring the basic operations of lambda calculus.
+A small [cabal](https://www.haskell.org/cabal/) package for haskell featuring the basic operations of lambda calculus.

 ## Feature List
 - Representation of objects in lambda calculus as data structures